Walter Dean Burnham

 Walter Dean Burnham (June 15, 1930 – October 4, 2022) was an American political scientist who was an expert on elections and voting patterns.
 He was known for his quantitative analysis of national trends and patterns in voting behavior, the development of the "Party Systems" model, and the assembling of county election returns for the entire country.
-He was a professor in the political science department at the University of Texas at Austin.

 Career

 Burnham was born in 1930 in Columbus, Ohio.
 In 1951, Burnham received his AB from Johns Hopkins University in Baltimore, Maryland.
 He was awarded his Ph.D. in 1963 by Harvard University, where he worked with political scientist V.O.
 Key, Jr. Prior to moving to Texas in 1988, he taught at the Massachusetts Institute of Technology and Washington University in St. Louis.
 Burnham was elected to the American Academy of Arts and Sciences, and served as president of the Politics and History Section of the American Political Science Association.
 Burnham retired in 2003 and was professor emeritus of government at the University of Texas at Austin, where he held the Frank Erwin Centennial Chair in Government, named for a former long-term University of Texas regent.

 Burnham was a specialist in election returns, and the sources of data for the ICPSR.
 He interpreted data in terms of statistical patterns and trends.
 He was primarily involved in American election data from 1824 to 1960.
 He died at the age of 92 in 2022.